MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

     :::image type="content" source="media/asp-net-core-image10.png" alt-text="Screenshot of running app in browser with arguments while adding a controller.":::

+::: moniker-end

 ## Troubleshooting

-If you need to install .NET Core manually on macOS 10.12 (Sierra) and higher, follow these steps:
+If you need to install .NET Core manually on macOS 10.15 (Catalina) and higher, follow these steps:

 1. Before you start installing .NET Core, ensure that you've updated all OS updates to the latest stable version.
 You can check by going to the App Store application, and selecting the **Updates** tab.